faamir/amirfarzad/index.md

 Actively try to keep up to date and learn new approaches in this field.</p>

-<p>I am currently a PhD Student at University of Victoria.
+<p>I am currently a PhD student at University of Victoria.</p>

-I have a Master in Computer Engineering-Artificial intelligence.</p>
+<p>I have a Master in Computer Engineering-Artificial intelligence.</p>

 ## Contact